supermanmubashir-png/Quraan-Pro/README.md

 💥 Author

 Mubashir Ali
-Creator of Quraan-Pro 🕌🕌
+Creator of Quran Reader+ 🕌🕌

 🌙 Final Note

-Quraan-Pro aims to provide a simple, powerful, and accessible way to engage with the Qur’an anytime, anywhere.
+Quran Reader+ aims to provide a simple, powerful, and accessible way to engage with the Qur’an anytime, anywhere.

-MOST STABLE AND FINAL UPDATE- 6.7.0 ON 1ST AUGEST 2026 MUBASHIR ALI.
+MOST STABLE AND FINAL UPDATE- 6.7.0 ON 1ST AUGEST 2026---- DONE-----ENJOY!!!
+MUBASHIR ALI.